 SCREEN: The standard deviation is being normalized to the coefficient of variation for a relative account of dispersion.

-SCREEN: The mean value and coefficient of variation are being selected as final statistical outputs.
+SCREEN: Exemplary results for RVent are demonstrated.

 Then, apply thresholds to the parameter maps to generate defect maps and derive defect percentage values [1].